comhon-project/laravel-calendar-core/README.md

 All API routes are defined [here](https://github.com/comhon-project/laravel-calendar-core/blob/main/routes/routes.php)

+#### Participants Scoper

 When you use routes that involve participants, you may want to scope allowed paricipants that may be synchronized on an event.
 To do so, you just have to register a class in the container that implements `ParticipantScoperInterface`.

 ```php
 // in you AppServiceProvider
 $this->app->bind(ParticipantScoperInterface::class, YourParticipantScoper::class);
 ```

+#### Schedulable model exporters

+When you use following routes :

+-   `GET /events`
+-   `GET /user/events`
+-   `GET /users/{user}/events`

+You can embed schedulable models of each event in the response by loading and exporting them as needed.

+To do so, the client must send the query parameter `embed_morphed_models` set to `1`.
+And your backend application must define the exporters for schedulable models.
+To define exporters, follow the documentation of the project `laravel-morphed-model-exporter` that is used under the hood.
+You can read only the chapter to register exporters [here](https://github.com/comhon-project/laravel-morphed-model-exporter?tab=readme-ov-file#register-exporters).

 ## Tips